Luigi Allemandi: Club career

 Born in San Damiano Macra, province of Cuneo, Allemandi debuted in 1921 with A.C.
 Legnano.
-Later, he played with Juventus F.C., F.C.
+Later, he played with Juventus FC, F.C.
 Internazionale Milano, A.S.
 Roma, S.S.C.
 Venezia and S.S.
 Lazio, and also had a successful international career with Italy.
 However, the part of his career that stands out is the corruption scandal in the Torino–Juventus derby in 1927 that resulted in Torino being stripped of their title.

 According to the official account, a manager from Torino offered Allemandi 35 000 lira to throw the game, 25 000 immediately and the rest after the match.
 Torino won the match 2–1, but Allemandi was one of the best players in the field, and when he went to collect the rest of the money he was refused.
 A journalist found out about the match fixing and went public with the information.
 After a controversial trial, along with Torino's title revocation, Allemandi was banned for life even though he always self-proclaimed innocent.
-He was later pardoned by CONI in 1928 and joined Ambrosiana-Inter.
+He was later pardoned by CONI in 1928 and could play for Ambrosiana-Inter.